PnS2018/pns2018.github.com/session_01.md

 import numpy as np
 from keras import backend as K
 ```
 Now initialize two input scalars (shape () tensors) which can then be added together.
+Placeholders are basic tensor variables which can later be substituted with numpy arrays during the evaluation of the further operations.
 ```python
 input_1 = K.placeholder(shape=())
 input_2 = K.placeholder(shape=())